 Getting To & Around Geneva

-One of the best tips if you’re visiting Geneva on a budget is to claim a free train ticket from the baggage claim area just before you pass through customs.
+One of the best tips is to claim a free train ticket from the baggage claim area just before you pass through customs.
 Look out for the ticket booths and ensure that you keep your boarding pass with you as that is the only way the ticket is valid.
 The journey to the main station will take under 10 minutes.

 If you don’t want to take the train, you can organise a private transfer here.

 If you’re visiting Geneva from a nearby city such as Interlaken, Zurich or Bern then there is certainly no shortage of train routes available.
-Last-minute train tickets can be quite expensive in Switzerland so it’s best to book ahead if visiting on a budget – click here to view train schedules and prices.
+Last-minute train tickets can be quite expensive in Switzerland so it’s best to book ahead if possible – you can view train schedules here.

 If you’re planning on spending your 2 days in Geneva visiting a number of different attractions, then it’s worth looking into purchasing a Geneva Pass.
 This gives you access to over 40 attractions in the city as well as free public transport and some additional perks such as a variety of city tours that you can choose from.